Q&A About Admissions

 Are loan funds available?

-Yes, the School of Dentistry participates in several types of loan and scholarship programs.
+Yes, the College of Dentistry participates in several types of loan and scholarship programs.
 Students are classified as independent for consideration in professional school so aid is available based upon your documented need.
 Students complete FAFSA and submit requests for aid to the Office of Student Aid.

 What is the attrition rate?